 There was stunned silence as, inconceivably, the South tower fell, it’s crowning antenna oddly askew, trailing smoke and dust as it collapsed in surreal slow motion.
 Minutes later the north tower followed.
 An icon of American enterprise, undoubtedly containing many lives, had simply disappeared.
 The sickening realization dawned that thousands had just died.
 In short order the Pentagon was struck, followed by a news of plane crash in Pennsylvania.
 It became painfully clear that a coordinated attack was underway.

 The attacks shocked the nation.
 A sense of unreality settled over the land, and for a while life hung suspended.
-No contrails crossed the empty bright blue late-summer sky.
+For the first time in decades, no jet contrails crossed the empty bright blue late-summer sky.
 Little business was conducted.
 Wherever people gathered they spoke in hushed tones.
 There was a general sense of disbelief mingled with foreboding, as though another shoe was surely poised to fall.

 How they must have danced with joy at the sight of the toppled towers, hated symbol of the haughty American infidels.
 How they must have cheered to the thought of thousands of them dead, murdered in their very lairs, where they thought themselves safe.
 Not just murdered, but obliterated, shredded and ground into dust.
 Allah be praised!